Marin Nail Trail – Project Bumblebee

 So I wanted another bike.
 One to use on the Tarmac.

-So using Mark’s old Nail Trail frame as a staring point I set about begging for bits.
+So using Mark’s old Nail Trail frame as a starting point I set about begging for bits.
 Wheels from Colin’s Inbred, brakes from only Tony knows what, On One rigid fork from Jez and a can of Smoothrite from B&Q.

 Since the photo I’ve added a new seat pin and clamp so the seat no longer retracts of its own accord.
 Also put the original Marin 130mm stem back on but lost the bright blue look with the help of the Smoothrite.